 Therefore, Cornetto is considerably different from a croissant.
-This finger-licking Italian pastry is softer, sweeter, and less buttered.
+This finger-licking sweet recipe for the morning is softer and less buttered.
 Italians love to have a few Cornettos with coffee or milk in the morning.

 In the northern region of the country, locals call this delight Brioche (don’t confuse it with the French bread).

 Anyway, it is a little tricky to make Cornetto at home.
 You have to create a yeast dough with butter, milk, and, perhaps, something aromatic like vanilla.
 Then, roll the dough thinly and cut it into multiple triangular pieces, which you wrap into horn-shaped Cornetto.